Energetic closure of the spatially resolved global food system: Methods

 \subsection{Spatial data allocation}

-We next populate a 1-degree resolution global grid (approximately 10,000 km$^2$ per grid cell at the equator), with the goal of distributing FBS data into each grid cell, proportionally to local variables (surrogate variables).
-This grid is based on aggregating higher resolution data for each surrogate variable.
-We obtain gridded maps of crop production in year 2015 from GAEZ+2015\cite{GAEZ_2022}, which provides local surrogate data for production of crop foods in the FBS.
-Livestock counts are obtained from Gridded Livestock of the World\cite{FAO_Livestock_2018}, which form the basis for LSU (Livestock Units) surrogates for both feed consumption as well as animal product food production.
-Estimates of wild fish capture rates from 2015 are obtained from the data-constrained BoatSv2 model\cite{Guiet_2024}, which provide surrogate data for marine fishery production.
-The global human population map is obtained from WorldPop, providing the basis for food demand and metabolism per grid cell\cite{worldpop_2020}.
-Our choice of a relatively coarse 1-degree resolution is intended to provide unified global perspective on the food system that captures subnational patterns without attempting to quantify local (e.g., city-level) flows.
+We next populate a 1-degree resolution global grid (approximately 10,000 km$^2$ per grid cell at the equator), by distributing FBS data into each grid cell proportionally to local variables (surrogate variables).
+Our choice of a relatively coarse 1-degree resolution is intended to provide a unified global perspective on the food system that captures subnational patterns without attempting to quantify local (e.g., city-level) flows.
 This resolution provides both the computational feasibility for polynomial time global grid analyses (such as analysis of the network of food flow between grid cells), as well as the granularity to visualize and compare the roles of population centers with large agricultural regions and hybrid areas, without being overwhelmed by fine-scale detail.
+We obtain gridded maps of crop production for the year 2015 from GAEZ+2015\cite{GAEZ_2022}, which provides local surrogate data for production of crop foods in the FBS.
+Livestock counts are obtained from Gridded Livestock of the World\cite{FAO_Livestock_2018}, which form the basis for LSU surrogates for both feed consumption as well as animal product food production.
+Estimates of wild marine fish capture rates from 2015 are obtained from the data-constrained BoatSv2 model\cite{Guiet_2024}, which provide surrogate data for marine fishery production (see supplementary discussion S3.3 for alternative catch surrogates).
+The global human population map is obtained from WorldPop, providing the basis for food demand and metabolism per grid cell \cite{worldpop_2020}.